parnic/MMM-NHL/README.md

 ## Update

-Just enter the MMM-PublicTransportHafas directory, pull the update:
+Just enter the module's directory and pull the update:

 ```bash
 cd ~/MagicMirror/modules/MMM-NHL